 For pollutants other than volatile organic compounds, districts shall not require an offset ratio of greater than 1.2:1, but may authorize an offset ratio of less than 1.2:1 so long as such lower offset ratio allows continued achievement of reasonable further progress as defined at section 171 of the federal Clean Air Act, 42 U.S.C. section 7501. (b) For volatile organic compounds and other ozone precursors in ozone nonattainment areas, districts shall not require offset ratios greater than those specified in section 182(a) through (e) of the federal Clean Air Act, 42 U.S.C. section 7511(a) through (e).

-(2) Notwithstanding any other provision of this Division, for purposes of offsetting emission increases from new, modified or expanded electric generating facilities with emission reductions of a pollutant other than the pollutant that is to be offset, districts shall not require a ratio of greater than 2:1 for conversion of such emission reductions to emission reduction credits of the pollutant(s) to be offset, unless otherwise required by federal law, or unless the district can demonstrate, using scientifically valid techniques, that a higher ratio is necessary to protect public health or the environment.
-(3) This subdivision (e) shall apply to all emission reduction credits acquired to offset emissions from new, modified, or expanded electric generation facilities which obtain a permit authorizing construction from the Energy Resources and Conservation Commission, commence construction, or commence operation on or before January 1, 2004, and shall continue to apply to such credits so long as the facility is in operation.
-This section will cease to be effective after that date for any generation facilities which have not obtained a permit, commenced construction or commenced operation as if January 1, 2004, unless extended by legislation enacted prior to January 1, 2004.
+(2) Notwithstanding any other provision of this Division, for purposes of offsetting emission increases from new, modified or expanded electric generating facilities with emission reductions of a pollutant other than the pollutant that is to be offset, districts shall not require a ratio of greater than 1.2:1 for conversion of such emission reductions to emission reduction credits of the pollutant(s) to be offset, unless otherwise required by federal law, or unless the district can demonstrate, using scientifically valid techniques and within the time limits established under Title 7, Division 1, Chapter 4.5 of the Government Code, commencing with Section 65920 (the Permit Streamlining Act) for action on the application, that a higher ratio is necessary to protect public health or the environment.
+(3) This subdivision (e) shall apply to all emission reduction credits acquired to offset emissions from new, modified, or expanded electric generation facilities which apply for a permit authorizing construction from the Energy Resources Conservation and Development Commission before January 1, 2004, and shall continue to apply to such credits so long as the facility is in operation.
+This subdivision will cease to be effective after that date for any generation facilities which have not applied for a permit as of January 1, 2004, unless extended by legislation enacted prior to January 1, 2004.

 Sec.
 4. Subdivision (d) of Section 40709.6 of the Health & Safety Code is amended, to read: